-What are the most common mistakes publishers make with their article metadata?
+What are the most common metadata mistakes?

 Note that if you include a post-id value in your metadata, which is optional, it will take precedence over the canonical URL value, and we will group your articles by post-id instead.
 However, we discourage including post-id values whenever possible.
 Grouping articles by canonical URL is a simpler and more reliable implementation.